Effective algorithms for tensor train decomposition via the UTV framework: Experiments

-\subsection{Video data}
+In the sequel, we test these algorithms on real datasets, including video data compression and MRI data recovery.

-The experimental dataset was derived from a source video \footnote{$https://youtu.be/X9cCgErwqQg$} comprising 3,757 frames at a resolution of 2160×3840.
-Owing to the substantial memory requirements of the raw video, each frame was downsampled to 72×128 pixels using the MATLAB `imresize' command.
-Hence, the subsequent separation of the RGB channels produced 11,271 images of size 72×128, which form a third-order tensor of dimensions 11271×72×128, denoted by $\mathcal{V}$.
-To benchmark the proposed algorithms, we evaluated their efficiency and accuracy on the tensor $\mathcal{V}$ under both fixed-rank and given-precision conditions.
-Let $\widehat{\mathcal{V}}$ denote the tensor reconstructed from the TT formats generated by these algorithms.
-The reconstruction accuracy is measured by the Relative Squared Error (RSE), defined as
+\subsubsection{Video data}

-Computational efficiency is benchmarked by the runtime of each algorithm.
-To mitigate the effects of randomness, the reported runtime is the average elapsed time over 10 independent executions.
-Note that the TT-SVD and TT-ULV algorithms are executed via a left-to-right sweep.
-In contrast, the TT-URV algorithm is applied to the tensor with its indices reversed and proceeds via a right-to-left sweep.
-All of them yield left-orthogonal TT-core tensors.
+The experimental dataset was derived from a source video\footnote{$https://youtu.be/X9cCgErwqQg$} comprising 3,757 frames at a resolution of $2160\times 3840$.
+Owing to the substantial memory requirements of the raw video, each frame was downsampled to $72\times 128$ pixels using the MATLAB `imresize' command, which performs a two‑dimensional image resizing operation using bicubic interpolation by default.
+The subsequent separation of the RGB channels produced a tensor of size $72\times 128 \times 3$ for each frame.
+Hence, a fourth-order tensor of dimensions $3757\times 72\times 128\times 3$ is formed, where the first dimension corresponds to the batch index.

-The performance of these algorithms was evaluated under fixed TT-ranks $(1, R_1, R_2, 1)$, as reported in Table~\ref{table: 1}.
-As we can see, the numerical results demonstrate that the proposed TT-UTV algorithms effectively reduce computational time while achieving satisfactory accuracy comparable to that of TT-SVD.
-Additionally, the UTV-based algorithms exhibit superior computational efficiency when smaller TT-ranks are required.
+The performance of these algorithms was evaluated under fixed TT-ranks $(r_1, r_2, r_3)$, as summarized in Table~\ref{table: 1}.
+Numerical results demonstrate that the TT-UTV (USV-plus) algorithm achieves effective reductions in computational time while preserving accuracy comparable to that of TT-SVD.
+This advantage is particularly pronounced for low-rank cases, which can achieve speedups of more than ten times in some instances.
+In this set of experiments, the TT‑UTV algorithms based on low‑rank UTV decomposition obtain a level of accuracy that is fully comparable to that of TT‑SVD, albeit with longer actual computation times.
+The RandTT-SVD algorithm offers the fastest runtime at the cost of a non-negligible loss in accuracy.